 Right now, there are 2 million Syrian refugee children living in neighbouring countries like Turkey.
 The majority of these children live in host communities where they work several jobs instead of going to school.

 For displaced families forced to shelter in makeshift refugee camps, UNICEF is providing housing, child friendly spaces, schools and medical facilities - but more support is needed.

 Since the conflict began, more than 100,000 Syrian children have been born as refugees.
 Sadly, this is the only life they've know.

 Please donate now.
 Syrian children need your help more than ever.

 Syrian children have suffered through four years of conflict.

-The Syria conflict is nearing the four-year mark, UNICEF estimates that at least 7 million internally displaced and refugee children are in desperate need of assistance.
+The Syria conflict has passed the four-year mark, and UNICEF estimates that at least 7 million internally displaced and refugee children are in desperate need of assistance.

-Many continue to live in unfinished buildings and inadequate shelters that expose them to sub-zero temperatures, heavy snow and strong winds.
+Many continue to live in unfinished buildings and inadequate shelters that expose them to dust, strong winds and searing temperatures.